Dental coverage is a big cavity in the Medicare program. Most of the time, Medicare won’t pay for your dentist visit.

 - If you join a Medicare Advantage (Medicare Part C) plan, it probably has some form of dental coverage.

-- Medicare Supplement plans may offer discounts on dental care.
+- Medicare Supplement plans may come bundled with a stand-alone dental plan.

 - Other government programs may take your dental needs into account.